meitoc/worktask/README.md

 Readme Version 0.0.1
 2023-12-27
 This project help people create, manager and check tasts via tree model.
-Unlimit version with out payment method.
+Unlimited version with out payment method.

 The user which logged in can be called "he" on this document.